babelsociety/website/content/manifesto/index.md

 This means that by improving our life we automatically improve other people's life too, creating a virtuous cycle.

 The only practical way to achieve it is **for all to be free and available to all**.
-There would be no strict limitation to consumption, while production would be in direct control of everyone involved.
+There is no strict limitation to consumption, while production is in direct control of everyone involved.

 Imagine a world where you don't have to struggle to cover your basic needs, one where we all collaborate and enjoy the best quality of life we can produce.
 A world where labor is pleasurable and through which we can express the full might of our ambition, or simply find our place in society.